 Those homes that aren’t fully insulated or have occasional drafts could require a model 40 to 50 percent more powerful for effective humidification.
 Alternatively, a home’s owner can remedy those deficiencies.
 This would lead to the need for a less expensive humidifier and a more energy-efficient home, reducing heating system bills.

-There’s another element to coverage that needs to be considered, and it relates back to the type of whole-house humidifier chosen.
+There’s another element to coverage that needs to be considered, and it relates to the type of whole-house humidifier chosen.
 If one that works with an HVAC system is selected, then even closed rooms still receive humidity.
 With a console model, a closed door cuts a room off from the humidified air supply.